(Last Updated On: April 6, 2020)

 Q: At what point in my orientation will I be able to care for critically ill babies?

 In the NICU neonates are classified as a level II or level III type care.
-Level II babies are feeding and growing while level III are typically on respiratory support and much more sick.
+Level II babies are feeding and growing while level III is typically on respiratory support and much more sick.
 During orientation do you begin with level III babies?
 Do you start with level II and work towards level III?
 How do you ensure that you’ll be set up for success once you’re on your own?

 Q: Is this a teaching hospital?